 At 3,022 feet, towering Mt.
 Marathon provides a breathtaking backdrop for the town.
 Behind Mt.
 Marathon and extending down the coast lies the Harding Icefield, measuring 35 by 20 miles.
 Flowing from the Harding Icefield are many glaciers, eight of which are tidewater glaciers, calving icebergs into the sea, reaching the coastline between Seward and Homer.
 Visit the Seward Visitor Center website.

-The SeaLife Center is Alaska’s only public aquarium and ocean wildlife rescue center is celebrating ten years of research, education, rehabilitation, and exhibits.
+The SeaLife Center is Alaska’s only public aquarium and ocean wildlife rescue center, celebrating ten years of research, education, rehabilitation, and exhibits.
 Visitors to this “window on the sea” have close encounters with puffins, octopus, sea lions and other sea life while peeking over the shoulders of ocean scientists studying Alaska’s rich seas and diverse sea life.

 The Kenai River runs 82 miles (132 km) westward from Kenai Lake in the Kenai Mountains, through the Kenai National Wildlife Refuge and Skilak Lake to its outlet into the Cook Inlet of the Pacific Ocean near Kenai and Soldotna, Alaska.